2017 Shayrat missile strike

 On the morning of 7 April 2017, the United States launched 59 Tomahawk cruise missiles from the Mediterranean Sea into Syria, aimed at Shayrat Airbase controlled by the Syrian government.
-The strike was executed under responsibility of U.S. President Donald Trump, as a direct response to the Khan Shaykhun chemical attack that occurred on 4 April.
+The strike was executed on the authorization of U.S. President Donald Trump, as a direct response to the Khan Shaykhun chemical attack that occurred on 4 April.

 The strike was the first unilateral military action by the United States targeting the Syrian government during the Syrian Civil War.
 President Trump stated shortly thereafter, "It is in this vital national security interest of the United States to prevent and deter the spread and use of deadly chemical weapons."

 The Syrian Air Force launched airstrikes against the rebels from the base only hours after the American attack.
 It was reported that advance warning was given to Russia, an ally of the Syrian government, by the US prior to the missile strike.

 Attack

 On the evening of 6 April, President Trump notified members of the U.S. Congress of his plan on the missile strike.
 According to a White House official, more than two dozen members of Congress were briefed at the notification.
 Internationally, the United States also notified several countries, including Canada, the UK, Australia, and Russia, in advance of the strike.
 The U.S. military stated it communicated with the Russian military to minimize any chance of Russian casualties.
 The strike was conducted without either U.S. congressional or United Nations Security Council approval.
 Commodore Tate Westbrook commanded the Navy task force in charge of the missile launch.

 It was the first time that the United States had acknowledged intentionally carrying out military action against the forces of Syrian President Bashar al-Assad.

 The strike targeted Shayrat Airbase in the Homs Governorate, which was believed by U.S. intelligence to be the base for the aircraft that carried out a chemical weapons attack on 4 April, and was intended to destroy air defenses, aircraft, hangars and fuel.
 The US avoided striking a suspected sarin gas storage facility at the targeted airport.
 59 Tomahawk missiles were said to have been launched from two U.S. Navy warships, USS Ross and USS Porter, at around 20:40 EDT (04:40 local time).
 Reconnaissance was provided by Python 73, a Boeing RC-135 of the 55th Wing.